Keshet Eilon Summer Mastercourse 2022

 Age limit for candidates aged 16 and more: 16 to 26

-All participants are required to attend the virtual/in-person courses in full, namely from Sunday, July 25, 2021, until their conclusion, after the final concert and graduation ceremony, to be held in live and virtual format for all students worldwide, on Wednesday, August 11, 2021.
+All participants are required to attend the Mastercourse in full, namely from Sunday, July 24, 2022, until its conclusion, the Gala Concert in Tel Aviv, to be held on Wednesday, August 10, 2022.

 Course Registration and Tuition fees:

-$150 registration fee will be paid directly through the SLIDEROOM website – the registration form must be attached.
+$150 registration fee will be paid directly through the SLIDEROOM website – upon submission.
 This non-refundable amount – applies to all registrants without exception.

-- Tuition fee for participation in the Hybrid Mastercourse is $1,000, which covers participation in the virtual part of the Mastercourse and accommodation, full board, individual live lessons, masterclasses, concerts and social activities.
+Tuition fee for all participants in the Mastercourse is 12,000 NIS which covers accommodation, full board, individual live lessons, masterclasses, concerts and social activities.

 Payments of the tuition fee are accepted also in US Dollars, GBP and Euro.
 The amounts are subject to exchange rates on the day of payment.